 What can you do to avoid over-complicating things and help ensure consistency?
 Start by learning the basics of nutrition.
 Know how many calories you need daily.
-Click here to utilize an online BMR calculator, which will tell you how many calories your body needs to maintain physiological processes, and click here to find your activity multiplier to find the calories you need to maintain your current bodyweight (given various activity levels).
+Click here to utilize an online BMR calculator, which will tell you how many calories your body needs to maintain your bodyweight.
 If you want to lose weight, subtract about 250 calories from this number, and if you want to gain weight do the opposite and add that amount.
 Know how much protein your body needs.
 Generally, about 30% of total calories from protein is more than sufficient with either a muscle-gain or weight-loss goal.

 Once you have your calorie and protein allotments, do some sort of physical activity every day.
 It could be a combination of weightlifting two to three times per week, and walking 20 minutes a day the rest of the week.
 Maybe you want to take up running, cycling, or swimming.
 It doesn’t really matter—whatever floats your boat.
 Just find a physical activity you enjoy and do it often.